raquelalegre/alien_invasion/README.md

 * During the move step, I need to keep track if an alien has been moved in this iteration or not in order not to move it twice in the same iteration.
 I didn't have to implement this either.

+* Latest changes that won't work are in the development branch in this repo.

 # Usage: